Extracting Structured Data from Web PagesTuesday, February 18, 2020

 Structured data refers to the data that is organized, processed and accessed in a high level of categorization, stored mainly in a relational database.
-You can use two-dimensional table structure to logically implement the data.
+You can use a two-dimensional table structure to logically implement the data.
 It’s easy to extract the structured data from the database with Structured Query Language (SQL) - a programming language that can manage and query data in relational database.
 Many websites are created with data stored from databases and structured data on the websites can be easily searchable and understandable by search engine algorithms or other search operations.

 We can easily obtain the structured data from the web pages as well.
 For example, when you find that the content of two web pages about Bose wireless headphones on Amazon are displayed in a structured schema- product name, product image, the price of the headphone, customer reviews, or similar content - and these content are orderly placed similarly on both web pages.
 For instance, the product name appears in the top middle of both web pages.